simonsobs/socs/docs/agents/scpi_psu.rst

           ['--gpib-slot', '1']
           ]},

-Most power supplies (including the Keithly 2230G and BK Precision 9130) have GPIB ports rather than ethernet ports.
+Most power supplies (including the Keithley 2230G and BK Precision 9130) have GPIB ports rather than ethernet ports.
 Therefore a GPIB-to-ethernet converter is required, and the gpib slot must be specified in the ocs configuration file.
 The IP address is then associated with the converter.